 - Fleece x 2 (1 for paddling, 1 for the evening)

-- Dry trainers for evenings
+- Trainers for evenings (ideally water resistant)

 - 1 set of warm evening clothes (we hope to have a campfire some nights so take old clothes that you don’t mind getting smoky and dirty)

 - Warm gloves depending on the time of year

 - Sun cream/ lip salve/ sunglasses with a protective case

 - Midge head net & midge repellent (June to September)

 - Swimming costume if you fancy a swim